-Sessions are scheduled for mornings, afternoons and evenings on full days, with a single session on the first day and a morning and afternoon session on the last day.
+Sessions are scheduled for mornings, afternoons and evenings on full days, with a single session on the first day and a morning session on the last day.
 Practices are held outdoors at the track and field facility or, in case of inclement weather, at an indoor facility.
+Cross country camp will partake in runs through campus, the mountains and woods surrounding campus.
 Distance runners may choose refreshing runs in the mountains, in rural areas or on trails bordering golf courses.
 Evening sessions include films, informative talks, competitions and recreational activities.

 If possible, all campers are asked to bring their own implements and poles for field events.
 Some equipment will be supplied on a limited basis.
 Several lightweight poles will be available but will not be appropriate for all athletes.